 My biggest learning curve occurred when I got married to a man who had been raised on the typical American diet.
 That’s how I learned that Velveeta wasn’t something you put on fish hooks to catch trout.
 Fortunately, he was open enough to try everything I cooked, and I kind of created a monster!
 Although he still refuses offal.

 My delightful son-in-law and I had an uproarious discussion at dinner one night recently, just about the topic of “good” food.
 It probably started because my daughter’s steak had been cooked improperly.
 We began discussing people who want their steaks cooked well, on purpose, which I really don’t understand.
 He then commented that my opinion was not necessarily the end all, since food tastes are subjective.
 Indeed they are, but I pointed out that if Michelin-starred restaurants served beef only medium-rare or rare, then my opinion was indeed “correct.”
 Honestly, that young man just likes to push my buttons, because he was all the while eating a bloody rare steak!
-But I really think I have a point.

 In the past I’ve referred to my dislike of Velveeta, Lipton’s onion soup mix, and canned cream of mushroom soup.
 Are these ingredients served at fine dining establishments?
 I think not.

 Perhaps we can agree that there is no real “bad” food?
 I mean, some people love Velveeta, and even Spam.
 But perhaps we can agree that there’s good, better and best?

 When my second daughter was born, we’d just moved to a town in Texas 2 weeks prior to her birth.
 We didn’t know a soul, but a man my husband worked with happened to live two doors down.
 His wife was extraordinarily nice to bring over a casserole when we came home from the hospital.
 She was also generous enough to keep my older daughter, 2 1/2, overnight while I labored.
 I hadn’t even met her before so her actions were life saving.